 - The ability to handle both difficult and abstract tasks.

-Study Abroad: FLCC also offers study abroad coursework in France that allows you to immerse yourself in French language and culture.
-This opportunity—unique at a community college—expands your personal growth and world view, makes you more attractive to prospective transfer schools, and further increases your marketability to employers.
+FLCC also offers study abroad coursework in France that allows you to immerse yourself in French language and culture.
+This opportunity—unique at a community college—expands your personal growth and world view, making you more attractive to prospective transfer schools, and further increasing your marketability to employers.

 Program Learning Outcomes